pyinfra-dev/pyinfra/docs/index.rst

 pyinfra is designed to automate/provision/manage/deploy servers at scale.

 It can be used for ad-hoc command execution, service deployment, configuration management; you could say that pyinfra is like a combination of Ansible + Fabric.
 It is asynchronous, highly performant and can target thousands of hosts in parallel.
-The inventory of servers and deploy state are written in Python, allowing for near-infinite extendability.
+It is entirely configured in Python, allowing for near-infinite extendability out of the box.

 .. compound::
     :doc:`getting_started`